BBN-Q/BBN-Q.github.io/README.md

 BBN-Q is the Raytheon BBN Technologies quantum group's collection of open source code.
 Inside you'll fine instrumentation software, HDL firmware, simulation code and other things we find useful around the lab.

+## Updates

+The `code.md` and `research.md` files are basically markdown.
+You can edit them and then just push to the master branch to update the site.
+The research page is a copy of the Raython page.

 ## Building

 ### Local Development